Yousef-Medhat56/landing-page/README.md

-# HTML-and-CSS-practice
+# Landing page
 Practising on HTML and CSS basics after finishing an online course

 ## What is this?
 This project is an application built for developing my HTML and CSS skills.